Expression language

 ```

-– logical comparison (inequality): checks whether the same checkbox **no** is checked (i.e. the value is not `"true"` – in practice `"false"` or no value).
+– logical comparison (inequality): checks whether this same checkbox **does not** is checked (i.e. the value is different from `"true"` – in practice `"false"` or no value).

 * ```js